 (with Don Weenink) 'De-escalatory situations in street violence.
 An explorative study based on video analysis'

-- Dhattiwala, R. (in press).
+- Dhattiwala, R. (2014).
 The Puzzle of the BJP’s Muslim Supporters in Gujarat: A public policy report.
-Chennai, India: The Hindu Centre for Politics and Public Policy. [details]
+Chennai, India: The Hindu Centre for Politics and Public Policy.

 - No ancillary activities